SitecoreSupport/Important-Information/README.md

 <br/>
 In case of any doubts, do not apply fixes without the specific request from Sitecore Support.<br/>
 <br/>

+## Feedback

+The feedback or issue reports provided on GitHub may not be processed.
+Contact Sitecore Support in case of any issues.

 Details: KB Link